Biden delays Trump rule that weakened wild bird protections - WTMJ

 “The Migratory Bird Treaty Act is a bedrock environmental law critical to protecting migratory birds and restoring declining bird populations,” Interior spokeswoman Melissa Schwartz said.
 “The Trump administration sought to overturn decades of bipartisan and international precedent in order to protect corporate polluters.”

-A federal judge in August had blocked the Trump administration’s prior attempt to change how the Migratory Bird Treaty Act was enforced.
-The Trump administration remained adamant that the law had been wielded inappropriately for decades to penalize companies and other entities that kill birds accidentally.
+A federal judge in August had blocked a prior attempt by the Trump administration to change how the bird treaty was enforced.
+But the administration remained adamant that the law had been wielded inappropriately for decades to penalize companies and other entities that kill birds accidentally.

 The highest-profile enforcement case bought under the law resulted in a $100 million settlement by energy company BP after the 2010 Gulf of Mexico oil spill killed about 100,000 birds.